Branched DNA assay: Method

 A branched DNA assay begins with a dish or some other solid support (e.g., a plastic dipstick).
 The dish is peppered with small, single stranded DNA molecules (or chains) that stick out into the solution.
 These are known as capture probe DNA molecules.
 Next, an extender DNA molecule is added.
 Each extender has two domains; one that hybridizes to the capture DNA molecule and one that sticks out above the surface.
 The purpose of the extender is two-fold.
 First, it creates more available surface area for target DNA molecules to bind, and second, it allows the assay to be easily adapted to detect a variety of target DNA molecules.

 Once the capture and extender molecules are in place and they have hybridized, the sample can be added.
 Target molecules in the sample will bind to the extender molecule.
 This results in a base peppered with capture probes, which are hybridized to extender probes, which in turn are hybridized to target molecules.

 At this point, signal amplification takes place.
 A label extender DNA molecule is added that has two domains (similar to the first extender).
-The label extender hybridizes to the target and to a pre-amplified molecule.
+The label extender hybridizes to the target and to a preamplifier molecule.
 The preamplifier molecule has two domains.
 First, it binds to the label extender and second, it binds to the amplifier molecule.
 An example amplifier molecule is an oligonucleotide chain bound to the enzyme alkaline phosphatase.